ylgrgyq/playground/reservoir/README.md

 ### Automatic queue consumer

 It is a common pattern to consume an object from a queue then do some stuff with it.
 If everything goes well, when we are done with this object, we commit it from the queue and continue to fetch, process the next object on the queue.
-So we provide `AutomaticObjectQueueConsumer` as a tool  to do these things.
+So we provide `AutomaticObjectQueueConsumer` as a tool to encapsulate these things.

 At first we need to define a task which implement `Verifiable` for `AutomaticObjectQueueConsumer` to process.
 With `Verifiable`, when a task consumed from `ObjectQueue`, `AutomaticObjectQueueConsumer` can check if this task is still valid.
 If not, it can skip this task directly.